mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 [In the] first point, Dōgen Zenji [talks about] this.
 It is a little bit difficult, but I will explain later, okay?

-> It is the ancient mirror that buddhas and patriarchs have received, preserved, and transmitted personally.
+> It is the ancient mirror that buddhas and ancestors have received, preserved, and transmitted personally.
 They are all the same and one with view, face, shape, mold, practice, and enlightenment.
 When the barbarian comes, he is reflected in that mirror – eight thousand or ten thousand.
-Also, when the Chinese comes, he is reflected in it, containing one moment or ten thousand years.
+When the Chinese comes, he is reflected in it, containing one moment or ten thousand years.
 Also, when the past, the present, or the buddhas and ancestors come, they are reflected.

-This is the first point.
-What is a mirror?
+This is the first point: what is the mirror?

 Dōgen Zenji says:

-> It is the ancient mirror that Buddhas and ancestors have received and preserved and transmitted personally.
+> It is the ancient mirror that buddhas and ancestors have received and preserved and transmitted personally.

 “Personally” means historically or personally, anyway from generation to generation, each single buddha and ancestor received this mirror and preserved, maintained, and transmitted it: tried to hand it down from generation to generation.
-So that mirror is very personal, but it’s not personal, because many buddhas and many ancestors tried to receive and preserve and transmit it from generation to generation – the *same* mirror.
-So it is *public*, completely public; it’s personal, but it’s public.
+So that mirror is very personal – but it’s not personal, because many buddhas and many ancestors tried to receive and preserve and transmit it from generation to generation, the *same* mirror.
+So it is *public*, completely public.
+It’s personal, but it’s public.
 That means you cannot hold it by yourself.
 If you realize how important, how sublime human life is through your life, you cannot hold it [by yourself]; you have to receive it and maintain it and preserve it and transmit it to next generations.
 This is natural.

 So what is the essence of human life which you have attained – enlightenment – saying how sublime human life is, how important human life is?
 This is in [you]; this enlightenment is really personal – but it’s not personal, it’s really for everyone.
 Naturally it’s coming up, and you try to receive it and maintain it and transmit it.
 You want to say something about it to your sons, to your daughters, to your friends, to the next generations.
 So it becomes public.